Solar vehicle: Electric vehicle with solar assist

 A Swiss project, called "Solartaxi", circumnavigated the world.
 This was the first time in history an electric vehicle (not self sufficient solar vehicle) had gone around the world, covering 50000 km in 18 months and crossing 40 countries.
-It was a road-worthy electric vehicle hauling a trailer with solar panels, carrying a 6 m² sized solar array.
-The Solartaxi has Zebra batteries, which permit a range of 400 km without recharging.
+It was a road-worthy electric vehicle hauling a trailer with solar panels, carrying a 6 m2 sized solar array.
+The Solartaxi has ZEBRA battery, which permit a range of 400 km without recharging.
 The car can also run for 200 km without the trailer.
 Its maximum speed is 90 km/h.
 The car weighs 500 kg and the trailer weighs 200 kg.
 According to initiator and tour director Louis Palmer, the car in mass production could be produced for 16000 Euros.

 Solartaxi toured the World from July 2007 till December 2008 to show that solutions to stop global warming are available and to encourage people in pursuing alternatives to fossil fuel.
 Palmer suggests the most economical location for solar panels for an electric car is on building rooftops though, likening it to putting money into a bank in one location and withdrawing it in another.

 Solar Electrical Vehicles is adding convex solar cells to the roof of hybrid electric vehicles.